 Technical Standards for Students in Occupational Therapy

-The goal of the University of Tennessee, Health Science Center, College of Allied Health Sciences (CAHS) is to prepare students for the practice of the professions of cytotechnology, dental hygiene, health information management, medical technology, occupational therapy, and physical therapy.
+The goal of the University of Tennessee, Health Science Center, College of Health Professions (COHP) is to prepare students for the practice of the professions of cytotechnology, dental hygiene, health information management, medical technology, occupational therapy, and physical therapy.
 This includes undergraduate education and graduate education, where applicable.
-Modern allied health education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition and essential skills, functions and professional attitudes and behavior.
-The faculty of the College of Allied Health Sciences have a responsibility to graduate the best possible practitioners and graduate students; therefore, admission to educational programs in the College is offered only to those who present the highest qualifications for education and training in the art and science of the respective allied health professions.
+Modern health professions education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition and essential skills, functions and professional attitudes and behavior.
+The faculty of the College of Health Professions have a responsibility to graduate the best possible practitioners and graduate students; therefore, admission to educational programs in the College is offered only to those who present the highest qualifications for education and training in the art and science of the respective health professions.

 Applicants to programs of the College must possess the following general qualities: critical thinking, sound judgment, emotional stability and maturity, empathy, physical and mental stamina, and the ability to learn and function in a wide variety of didactic and clinical settings.
 Graduates of the College must have the minimal skills, essential functions and knowledge to function in a broad variety of clinical settings, while rendering a wide spectrum of healthcare services.